zhongjie-cai/gomocker/README.md

     // place your expected parameters here
 ).Returns(
-    // place your anticipated returns here ).SideEffect(
+    // place your anticipated returns here ).SideEffects(
-    func(index int, params ...interface{}) {
+    // this creates a general side effect that happens upon each `foo` call gomocker.GeneralSideEffect(0, func() {
         // place your side effect code logic here
+    }),
+    // this creates a side effect that happens to the 1st parameter upon the 1st `foo` call gomocker.ParamSideEffect(1, 1, func(value *int)) {
+        // place your side effect code logic here
-        // the given parameter `index` means the number of calls (including the current call)
+        // the given parameter `value` should be of the same type as in `foo`'s definition
-        //   to the mocked or stubbed function happened so far
-        // the given parameter `params` are the exact arguments passed into the underlying
-        //   function or struct method during the test act }
+        // this is usually helpful to alter the data of the original parameter from the call
+        // when it is passed in as a pointer instead of value }
 ).Once(
     // or choose Twice, Times method instead, this function must be called to complete a Mock or Stub )